ticoi/ticoi/README.md

 [![Hatch project](https://img.shields.io/badge/%F0%9F%A5%9A-Hatch-4051b5.svg)](https://github.com/pypa/hatch)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-Post-processing method based on the temporal closure to fuse multi-temporal and multi-sensor velocity measurements, which may have been computed from different processing chains.
+TICOI is a post-processing method based on the temporal closure to fuse multi-temporal and multi-sensor velocity measurements, which may have been computed from different processing chains.

 The package is based on the methodological developments published in: